-La Jolla Shores is a unique little spot because the beach is in the shape of a crescent.
-It’s great for swimmers and surfers, and lovely in the evening for the sunset and fire pits.
+- La Jolla Shores – La Jolla Shores is a unique little spot because the beach is in the shape of a crescent.
+It’s great for swimmers and surfers!
+My favorite though is to come in the evening for the sunset and fire pits.

-The beaches of Coronado are legendary, and so is the iconic Hotel del Coronado that’s beautifully located right along its shores.
+The beaches of Coronado are legendary!
+And we cannot forget the iconic Hotel del Coronado that’s beautifully located right along its shores.

 Come here for a family friendly day on the beach, and wander around Orange Street for food and shopping.

-The further north you go, you’ll see fewer tourists, and more authentic seaside communities.
+The further north you go, you’ll see less tourists and more authentic seaside communities.
 Solana Beach is no exception.
 Beautiful Solana Beach resides below dramatic cliffs, and makes for picturesque views.

 But don’t forget to stroll down the Cedros Avenue Design District for cafés and eclectic boutique shopping.

 I fell in love with Cardiff-by-the-Sea the first time I visited.
 Between the great surfing, seaside cliffs, and sandy beaches, this spot is strikingly beautiful!